markrogoyski/blog/y-factorial-python.md

 Above that, we have what is known as the Y-combinator, which is a function, that if given an impossible anonymous recursive function that cannot possible work, returns a version of it that does work.

-And to test that we didn't just pull some shenanigans, here it is with an impossible version of an anonymous recusrive Fibonacci function that cannot possible work, but it does!
+And to test that we didn't just pull some shenanigans that just happens to compute factorial, here it is with an impossible version of an anonymous recusrive Fibonacci function that cannot possible work, but it does!

 ```python
 for x in (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12):